dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 1. super accepts a share dispute
 2. round is closed with the dispute index selected
+3. change can now be enacted as the round is closed

+4. super accepts an approval dispute
+5. round is closed and header moves back to open

 ### Header rejected
 1. dispute rejection arrives